Advertiser Disclosure

 Tips and Tricks for Holiday Travel

-You can pay for access to the lounges, have a membership, use an eligible credit card, or be booked in premium class in some cases, so it pays to see which way to access the lounge makes the most sense for you.
+You can pay to access to the lounges, have a membership, use an eligible credit card, or be booked in premium class in some cases, so it pays to see which way to access the lounge makes the most sense for you.

 Hot Tip: